kartiksaini1997/torque-home-assignment/README.md

 ## Screenshots

-### Where to store screenshots

-Create this folder in the repo:
+This folder in the repo includes all the screenshots:

 ```
 docs/screenshots/